anseki/jquery-plainmodal/README.md

 ```

 If the Function returns nothing, the position isn't changed.
 In this case, that Function will change the position.
 For example, positioning by `margin` instead of `left`/`top`.
-A `center` Function that moves the modal window to center of the window is given to the Function.
-For example, your Function does something that changes a size of the modal window, and it calls a `center` to move the modal window to center of window.
+A `center` argument is given to the Function.
+It is a Function that moves the modal window to the center of the window.
+For example, your Function does something that changes a size of the modal window, and it calls a `center` to adjust a position.

 ```js
 $('#modal').plainModal({